Home

 Chiranthodendron pentadactylon

-Ensure that the soil surface stays moist.
-If you enclose the pots in a plastic dome or bag to maintain moisture, leave it open a crack for some fresh air to enter.
-Try to keep the temperature between 65 and 75 degrees F (18-24°C).
-Avoid letting them get much warmer than this.
+Place the pots in a spot with good air circulation.
+Don't enclose the pots in a container.
+Try to keep the temperature between 65 and 77 degrees F (18-25°C).
+Slightly cooler at night is ok.
+Avoid letting them get warmer than 80° F (27°C) for prolonged periods.
 I recommend placing a minimum/maximum thermometer near the pots.

-Most of the seeds should sprout between 4 and 10 weeks after planting, but allow up to 5 months for any slow ones.
+Add some water whenever the soil surface dries out.
+Most of the seeds should sprout between 4 and 10 weeks after planting, but allow up to 4 months for any slow ones.

-Seedling care -- The seedlings may take a few days to throw off the seed shell.
-If it still attached after 4 days, try to gently separate the shell with your fingernails.
+The seedlings may take a few days to throw off their seed shell.
+If the shell is still attached after 4 days, try to gently separate the shell with your fingernails.
 You don't need to remove the shell, just separate it a bit.
-If you are unable to do this, leave it alone and the seedling will probably back out of the shell all by itself.
+If you're unable to separate it, leave it alone and the seedling will probably back out of the shell by itself within a few days.

-Move the seedlings into filtered sunlight, protecting them from strong afternoon sun initially.
-Each week, give them a little more sun until they are in full sun after 4 months.
-In hotter climates, you may need to continue giving them some afternoon shade to avoid burning.
+Once they are 3 weeks old, you may give them some morning sun if it isn't strong.
+Each week, give them a little more sun until they are in full sun after 4-6 months.
+In warmer climates, you may need to continue giving them some afternoon shade to avoid burning.

-When the seedlings are a few inches tall, check to see if they're root bound, and if so, transplant them carefully to a larger pot.
+When the seedlings are a few inches tall, transplant them carefully to a larger pot.
 A deep pot is preferred.
 Water the soil before repotting, so the soil ball doesn't break apart, which can damager the roots.
-A 1 gallon (4 liter) pot can hold each plant until it is about 2-3 feet tall (1 meter), and 5 gallons (20 liter) until it is 5-6 feet (2 meters).
+A 1 gallon (4 liter) pot can hold each plant until it is about 12-18 inches tall (30-45 cm), and 5 gallons (20 liter) until it is 4-6 feet (1.5 to 2 meters).

-Watering -- The soil should be kept moderately moist throughout.
-Avoid keeping the soil soggy, but don't let it dry out completely either.
-Mature trees are more drought tolerant, but they appreciate occasional, deep watering.
+Watering -- While they are young, keep the soil evenly moist throughout.
+Avoid keeping it constantly saturated, but don't let it dry out completely either.
+Mature trees in the ground are more drought tolerant, but they appreciate occasional, deep watering.

-By the way, the leaves tend to hang downward, looking as if the plant needs to be watered.
+By the way, the leaves may hang downward, looking as if the plant needs to be watered.
 This is normal!

 Have fun growing them!